hash-bang/ng-xenophilous/README.md

 Utility functions
 -----------------
-The following functions are also provided but they arn't really intended to be called directly.
+The following functions are also provided but they are not really intended to be called directly.
 They are provided here in case you ever really want access to Angular controllers and so on but its recommended you use the above wrapper functions when manipulating things.

 ngGetScope(controllerName)